gmazzap/Hierarchy/README.md

 } );
 ```

-The snippet above replace every occurrence of `example.com` in the page content with `new.example.com`.
+The snippet above replaces every occurrence of `example.com` in the page content with `new.example.com`.

-If you are thinking using this method you can use a **template engine** to render templates... you are thinking well,
+If you are thinking this method allows you to use a **template engine** to render templates...
-but there's quite a lot more to know.
+you are thinking well, but there's quite a lot more to know.

 ## Template Finders